 Betty intervened, "Robert, you can find deficits and benefits inherent in both small and large human organizations.
 I don't think you're implying that large organized religions are always spiritually inferior to small ones."

 "No, I'm not, " said Robert, "and large corporations are not inherently bad; many have been creative, inventing and developing critical human technology.
 It is not automatically bad to be big, or global."

-"Then what's bad about the current assault by 'bigness'?"
+"Then what's bad about the current assault by bigness?"
 I asked.

-"What's bad, " explained Robert, "is that this invasion of global interests into America's response to the pandemic is disguised as domestic policy, much as people's obsession with the Dow Jones is disguised as a domestic focus.
+"What's bad, " explained Robert, "is that this invasion of global interests into America's response to the pandemic is disguised as domestic policy, much as people's obsession with the Dow Jones is disguised as a domestic concern.
 Money itself is no longer domestic.
 And as noted- your foreign policy is as much impacted by global interests as your pandemic policy."

 Gandalf, who I think tries to overcome his origins in a fictional place (Middle-earth) by making occasional germain comments about our universe, did so: "I agree, Americans face a paradox: If they go to war, they will think they are being nationalistic, but they will not be serving nationalism."

 "Gandalf," I asked, "You lived through a type of world war in The Lord of the Rings.
 How was that different from our wars?
 When you arrived at Frodo's hobbit hole that day and told him of danger abroad, were you an internationalist or what?"